d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 would require a *dense* (fully-connected) layer to support $10^9$ parameters.
-Unless we have an extremely large dataset (perhaps billions?), lots of GPUs, a talent for extreme distributed optimization, and an extraordinary ammount of patience, learning the parameters of this network may turn out to be impossible.
+Unless we have an extremely large dataset (perhaps billions?), lots of GPUs, a talent for extreme distributed optimization, and an extraordinary amount of patience, learning the parameters of this network may turn out to be impossible.

 A careful reader might object to this argument